mozaik-association/mozaik/docs/8Surveys.md

 - The interests related to the survey.
 - The involvements categories related to the survey.

-RETRAVAILLER LA PARTIE CI-DESSUS POUR QUE CE SOIT PLUS CLAIR POUR LA PARTIE INTERESTS ET INVOLVEMENTS (enlève le cadre avec le 'goal du survey management' et mets tout dans le texte ci-dessus)

-!!! abstract "The goal of survey management"
+The interests and involvement categories linked to the surveys allow the organisations to find all the contacts with certain categories of participation or interests in order to send communications in a verry targeted manner.

 This functionality allows to :

 - Manage the general information of each survey.
 - Add interests to categorise the different survey and to add these interests to the form of the contacts who participated to this survey.
 - Add involvement categories to automatically add them to the form of the contacts who participated to the survey.
 - Get access to the lists of all the answers of the survey.

 <figure markdown>
 ![screenshot 47](img/screen47.png)